noobliman/Summer/README.md

 # Summer Project
 ## Using ML and OpenCV for face recognition
-### Last update : Standalone python script is ready
+### Last update : Bug fixes performed for standalone script

 ---